slackapi/node-slack-sdk/packages/socket-mode/README.md

 ### Connect to Slack

-Data from Slack will begin to flow to your program once the client is connected.
+Data from Slack will begin to flow to your app once the client is connected.
 You'll also be able to send data to Slack after the connection is established.
 Connecting is as easy as calling the `.start()` method.

 ```javascript